siobhain/cormeen-walkers/README.md

 Header & Footer common to all 3 pages

-- Home Page : Hero Image, Guidelines, Times
+- Home Page : Hero Image, About, Groups, Information & Benefits
 - Signup Page : firstname, email form & submit button
 - Gallery Page : 12 framed photos in masonary style

 ### General features on each page

 If there is a feature that appears on all pages of your site, include it here.
-Examples of what to include would the the navigation, a footer and a favicon.
+Examples of what to include would the the navigation, a footer a nd a favicon.

 I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.